HaplessJake/ribbet/README.md

 # ribbet
 A Love2d library that adds a button and tab ribbon at the top of the window.

+some config options are found in the ribbet.lua file at the top.

 To use simply add the ribbet folder to the folder containing main.lua

 Add the following to the top of the main.lua file.